You are here

 General meetings are held at 7 pm on the third Wednesday of every month except June, July, August, and December.
 The evening begins with an opportunity for editors to network while enjoying refreshments and is followed by a presentation on a topic of interest to editors.

 Where: The YWCA, 535 Hornby Street, Vancouver, on the fourth floor.
 The YWCA is on the west side of Hornby, between Dunsmuir and Pender, one block northeast of the Burrard SkyTrain station.

-Parking: Parking is available at Park Place (enter off Hornby, just before Dunsmuir) for $5.50, or across the street for $6 after 6 pm.
+Parking: Parking is available at Park Place (enter off Hornby, just before Dunsmuir) for $5.50, or across the street from the YWCA for $7.62 after 6 pm.
 Street parking is also available, although it is metered until 9 pm.

 Cost: Free for Editors Canada members; $10 for non-members; $5 for students with valid ID.
 Registration at the door.